MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 From the perspective of a guest user, having to go through a host to access any storage impacts performance, as the user must travel down additional code paths to gain access.
 Performance testing indicates virtualizing impacts throughput based on how much of the processor the host system utilizes.
 Processor utilization is also influenced by how many resources the guest user demands of the host.
 This demand contributes to the [Virtualization considerations for processing](#virtualization-considerations-for-processing) you should take for processing needs in virtualized scenarios.
 For more information, see [Appendix A](#appendix-a-cpu-sizing-criteria).

-Further complicating matters is the huge number of currently available storage options, each with wildly different performance impacts.
+Further complicating matters is how many storage options are currently available, each with wildly different performance impacts.
 These options include pass-through storage, SCSI adapters, and IDE.
 When migrating from a physical to a virtual environment, you should adjust for different storage options for virtualized guest users by using a multiplier of 1.10.
 However, you don't need to consider adjustments when transferring between different storage scenarios, as whether the storage is local, SAN, NAS, or iSCSI matters more.

 #### Virtualization calculation example